 Essentially, business intelligence is delivering accurate information to the right people at the right time in order to make effective business decisions.
 It is the ability to analyse data and results to form clear, critical and informative management interpretations, based on evidence.

 Employers want graduates who have business intelligence and are skilled in information handling, project management and decision-making.
-Our ‘Developing Global Management Competencies I and II’ modules, compulsory for our postgraduate business programmes, develops your business intelligence in a number of ways.
+Here’s how our business programmes help to develop your business intelligence.

 Dealing with large data sets, both the internal data on performance or operations, as well as external data on the industry your organisation competes in, requires a degree of expertise in data analysis and modelling.
 There are a number of tools available for business, known as Soft Systems Methodology (SSM).
 These include hard data analytics software such as MS Excel and SAS, but also includes modelling methods such as Balanced Scorecard and Strategy Maps.